hyperledger/fabric/docs/source/install.rst

 #.
 If needed, clone the `hyperledger/fabric-samples` repository
 #.
 Checkout the appropriate version tag
 #.
 Install the Hyperledger Fabric platform-specific binaries and config files
-   for the version specified into the root of the fabric-samples repository
+   for the version specified into the /bin and /config directories of fabric-samples
 #.
 Download the Hyperledger Fabric docker images for the version specified

 Once you are ready, and in the directory into which you will install the